-If profile_long is set to '1', this field is a 38bit unsigned integer field.
-In the case of AC-4 Audio [8], this field shall contain the values of the bitstream_version, presentation_version, and mdcompat fields of the presentation from the ac4_dsi_v1 structure as specified in Annex E of ETSI TS 103 190-2 [13].
-The syntax of the profile_level_indication field shall be as specified in Table 7.19.
+If profile\long is set to '1', this field is a 3\8bit unsigned integer field.
+In the case of AC-4 Audio [8], this field shall contain the values of the bitstream\version, presentation\version, and mdcompat fields of the presentation from the ac4\dsi\v1 structure as specified in Annex E of ETSI TS 103 190-2 [13].
+The syntax of the profile\level\indication field shall be as specified in Table 7.21.

-No. of Bits Format
+Syntax No. of Bits Format

-7 uimbsf
+profile_level_indication() {

-8 uimbsf
+bitstream_version 7 uimbsf

-No. of Bits 7
+presentation_version 8 uimbsf

-uimbsf
+mdcompat 3 uimbsf

-mdcompat
+reserved 6 '111111'

-reserved
+}

-Table 7.19 Syntax for AC-4 profile_level_indication()
+Table 7.21 Syntax for AC-4 profile\level\indication()

-If profile_long is set to '0', this field is an 8-bit unsigned integer field.
+If profile\long is set to '0', this field is an 8-bit unsigned integer field.
 In the case of MPEG-H Audio [9], this field shall contain an 'mpegh3daProfileLevelIndication' field as specified in ISO/IEC 23008-3 subclause 5.3.2 [39] as amended.

-audio_channel_config - This field shall indicate the audio channel configuration of the encoded audio stream.
+audio\channel\config - This field shall indicate the audio channel configuration of the encoded audio stream.

-If channel_config_long is set to '1', this field is a 38bit unsigned integer field.
-In the case of AC-4 Audio [8], this field shall indicate the channel configuration and layout, and shall contain a six-digit hexadecimal representation of the 24-bit speaker group index bit field, which describes the channel assignment of the referenced AC-4 bit stream according to table A.27 in Annex A.3 of ETSI TS 103 190-2 [13].
-A value of '0' indicates that a single audio_channel_config value is not meaningful, because the encoded audio e.g. contains a combination of audio elements that are not channel-based, like audio objects that could be rendered to positions/coordinates independent from speaker configurations.
-Instead, the audio_rendering_indication field may be used to retrieve some meaningful information about the available rendering options.
+When channel\config\long is set to '1', this field is a 3\8bit unsigned integer field.
+In the case of AC-4 Audio [8], this field shall indicate the channel configuration and layout, and shall contain a six-digit hexadecimal representation of the 24-bit speaker group index bit field, which describes the channel assignment of the referenced AC-4 bit stream according to Table A.27 in Annex A.3 of ETSI TS 103 190-2 [13].
+A value of '0' indicates that a single audio\channel\config value is not meaningful, because the encoded audio e.g. contains a combination of audio elements that are not channel-based, like audio objects that could be rendered to positions/coordinates independent from speaker configurations.
+Instead, the audio\rendering\indication field may be used to retrieve some meaningful information about the available rendering options.

-If channel_config_long is set to '0', this field is an 8-bit unsigned integer field.
-In the case of MPEG-H Audio [9], the syntax of the audio_channel_config field shall be as specified in Table 7.20.
+When channel\config\long is set to '0', this field is an 8-bit unsigned integer field.
+In the case of MPEG-H Audio [9], the syntax of the audio\channel\config field shall be as specified in Table 7.22.